crazyantlabs/sftptogo-docs/docs/getting-started/organization-settings.md

 ### Domains

-Custom domains allow you to customize and brand your SFTP To Go SFTP endpoints for both SFTP and web portal access.
+Custom domains allow you to customize and brand your SFTP To Go endpoints for both SFTP / FTPS and web portal access.

 To add a new custom domain: